MagaluCloud/magalu/mgc/cli/docs/virtual-machine/snapshots/restore.md

 ## Flags:
 ```
-    --availability-zone string                  Availability Zone (between 1 and 255 characters) (default "br-ne1-a")
+    --availability-zone string                  Availability Zone (at least one of: between 1 and 255 characters) (default "br-ne1-a")
+    --force-authentication                      Force authentication by sending the header even if this API doesn't require it
 -h, --help                                      help for restore
     --id string                                 Id (required)
     --machine-type object                       Machine Type (at least one of: single property: id or single property: name)